 Candle wax types – Which candle wax do I need?

-Depending on what kind of candle you are making you will need a different wax type.
+Depending on what type of candle you are making, you will need a different type of candle wax.
 There are many waxes to choose from.
-This is a list of most common waxes used in candle making and their melting points:
+This is a list of the most common waxes used in candle making and their melting points:

 Paraffin wax 54°C – 66°C ( 130°F – 150°F)